 - Keep rain gutters free of debris.

-- Fill saucers under plants with sand.
+- Fill saucers under plants with sand or remove them.

 If you have a septic tank, follow these steps.